elementary-data/elementary/README.md

 <img alt="License" src="https://img.shields.io/badge/license-Apache--2.0-ff69b4"/>
 <img alt="Downloads" src="https://static.pepy.tech/personalized-badge/elementary-lineage?period=total&units=international_system&left_color=grey&right_color=orange"&left_text=Downloads"/>

-## Data Observability for Analytics Engineers

-Add anomaly detections as dbt tests, and **monitor the results of both Elementary and dbt tests in a single report**.
+Add anomaly detections as dbt tests, and **monitor the results of both Elementary and dbt tests**.

-See tests results by model, and info for **fast triage**: sample failed rows, relevant queries, anomaly graph and test configuration.
+See tests results in a UI by model, and info for **fast triage**: sample failed rows, relevant queries, anomaly graph and test configuration.

 Share the report with your team, and use Slack integration for alerting on incidents.